Reducing Disorder-Induced Backscattering in Photonic Crystal Waveguides through Inverse Design: Theory and Methods

 A typical gradient based optimization routine can be used to minimize the figure of merit of interest.
 This allows for a much more efficient search of the design space than conventional brute force methods.
 We define the figure of merit as,

-with $\langle\alpha_{\text{back}}\rangle$ defined by Eq.~\eqref{eq:backFull}.
-The gradient information can be found through the use of the Python automatic differentiation package \textit{Autograd}.
+with $\langle\alpha_{\text{back}}\rangle$ defined by Eq.~\eqref{eq:backFull}.We do this because, in principle, losses can be reduced in two ways: (1) by reducing the field strength at the hole edges, where any imperfections are found; and (2) by reducing the group index, which decreases not only the losses (c.f.
+Eq.~\eqref{eq:backFull}) but also the strength of light-matter interactions within the waveguide \cite{MangaRao2007}.
+Optimizing $\langle \alpha_{\text{back}}\rangle$ directly results in a large reduction in $n_g$.
+Therefore, we remove the group index-dependence from the figure of merit to ensure that loss is primarily reduced due to the first mechanism.
+The gradient information can be obtained through the use of the Python automatic-differentiation package \textit{Autograd}.

-While optimizing the geometry of the PCW structure, we would like to preserve certain properties of the design to ensure that we are left with a usable result.
-For instance, the mode of interest should stay within the photonic band gap, be single-mode, and the structure needs to remain feasible to manufacture.
-This imposes constraints on the optimization problem, some of which are non-convex and highly nonlinear.
+When optimizing the geometry of the PCW structure, we would like to preserve certain properties of the design to ensure that the results remain usable.
+For instance, the waveguide mode of interest should stay within the photonic band gap, be single-mode, and the structure must remain feasible to manufacture.
+This imposes constraints on the optimization problem, some of which are nonconvex and highly nonlinear.
 This is handled through the \textit{trust-constr} method from {\it Scipy}, which has been shown to be effective for complex constraints and large numbers of design parameters \cite{Zhang2021}.
-During optimization, solutions may be found where the constraints are violated, but the method finds a final result that satisfies the constraints as seen in Fig.~\ref{fig:decrease}, panels (a) and (c).
+Below, we provide a brief and simplified description of how the method handles such constraints.

+The \textit{trust-constr} method handles constraints in two different ways.
+At the start of each iteration, it defines a barrier subproblem

+which it attempts to solve such that the constraints are violated by no more than a barrier tolerance.
+Here, $f(\bm x_t)$ and $g_i(\bm x_t)$ are the figure-of-merit and constraints for the $t^{\text{th}}$ iteration, respectively, and $\mu_t$ defines the contribution of the barrier term.
+Once a solution within the barrier tolerance has been found, the step is either accepted or rejected based on the merit function, defined as